Updated on July 11th, 2018

 - Started in 2010

-- Planning to fund more projects with over 30.000 Euros.
+- Planning to fund projects with 35.000 Euros just this year

 How did the idea for Quartiermeister come about?
 Why beer - what was the motivation for developing a “beer for the kiez”?

 Quartiermeister started in 2010.
 The motivation was to show that consumption can be a good thing and that business isn’t just for the bad guys and girls.
 So instead of just a select few benefiting from our business, we established that the whole kiez or the whole neighbourhood benefit.
 That way good projects get the support they deserve.
 We want to give people a low-threshold opportunity to get involved.

 Our tool of communication for that cause is our beer, which brings along some nice details: